Tim Haywood is weighing up an appeal over GAM's decision to dismiss him as head of absolute return investing.

 Haywood's departure was confirmed yesterday following an investigation into his conduct launched last summer.

-In the Swiss group's 2018 results, GAM said it had found ''There was serious failure to achieve the standard of skill and care which were to be expected of someone in his position'.
+In the Swiss group's 2018 results, GAM said it had identified a ''serious failure to achieve the standard of skill and care which were to be expected of someone in his position'.

-In an emailed statement, he said: ‘I remain gagged whilst the dismissal decision and disciplinary process remain subject to a potential appeal.'
+In an emailed statement, Haywood said: ‘I remain gagged whilst the dismissal decision and disciplinary process remain subject to a potential appeal.'

 Haywood's former absolute return fund range was suspended following his own suspension last August and then moved into liquidation on 10 August 2018.